googleapis/google-cloud-python/docs/monitoring-usage.rst

 only a single process writes to the custom metric, you may choose to use the ``global`` monitored resource type.

-See `Monitored resource types`_ for a list of all monitored resource types available in Stackdriver Monitoring.
+See `Monitored resource types`_ for more information about parcitular monitored resource types.

 >>> from gcloud import monitoring
 >>> # Create a Resource object for the desired monitored resource type.